-- (1) Servers, office facilities and supplies and other fixed assets in connection with the Target Business, as specifically specified in Part I of Appendix I ("Fixed Assets"). - (2) Domain names, trademarks, copyrights, patents, know-how, backend systems, users and member accounts and relevant data (including but not limited to kankan.com, mobile client and desktop icon client), and other intangible assets (as specifically set forth in Part II of Appendix I) and audio-visual programs copyright database (as specifically set forth in Part III of Appendix I) in connection with the Target Business (collectively the "Intangible Assets").
-For the avoidance of doubt, Intangible Assets shall not include the IPRs authorized and licensed by the Transferor to Kankan and Nesound for use, as explicitly specified in the Collaboration and Mutual Non-competition Agreement.
-The Parties acknowledge and agree that, due to the large quantity of the Transferred Assets, if upon execution of this Agreement, where the Transferred in relevant appendices to this Agreement which shall be transferred, the Parties agree that the Transferor shall make reasonable efforts to continue to transfer such assets to Kankan and it shall not be deemed as a breach of this Agreement by the Transferor.
+- (1) Servers, office facilities and supplies and other fixed assets in connection with the Target Business, as specifically specified in Part I of Appendix I ("Fixed Assets"). - (2) Domain names, trademarks, copyrights, patents, know-how, backend systems, users and member accounts and relevant data (including but not limited to kankan.com, mobile client and desktop icon client), and other intangible assets (as specifically set forth in Part III of Appendix I) and audio-visual programs copyright database (as specifically set forth in Part III of Appendix I) in connection with the Target Business (collectively the "Intangible Assets").
+For the avoidance of doubt, Intangible Assets shall not include the IPRs authorized and licensed by the Transferr to Kankan and Nesound for use, as explicitly specified in the Collaboration and Mutual Non-competition Agreement.
+The Parties acknowledge and agree that, due to the large quantity of the Transferred Assets, if upon execution of this Agreement, where the Transferr finds out any omission in the Transferred Assets recorded in relevant appendices to this Agreement which shall be transferred, the Parties agree that the Transferror shall make reasonable efforts to continue to transfer such assets to Kankan and it shall not be deemed as a breach of this Agreement by the Transferor.